 #10 Pere David’s deer

-Pere David’s deer, the rare animal, was first found in China more than 2,000 years ago.
-This wetland species was known for its unique appearance.
-It had a camel’s neck, a donkey’s tail, cow-like hooves and stag antlers.
+Pere David’s deer is a kind of wetland species famous for its unique appearance.
+It owns a camel’s neck, a donkey’s tail, cow-like hooves and stag antlers.
 Chinese often called this strange creature Sibuxiang – Four Unlikes.
-Captive Pere David’s Deers now number more than 1600 in China.
-Now captive Pere David’s deers can be found in Beijing, Dafeng, Tianezhou and Yuanyang.
+Now there are only about 1600 captive captive Pere David’s Deers in Beijing and Dafeng.